 Determining how to finance one's education is not a one-step process.
 It takes a commitment to learning about the different types of aid, determining which ones suit your budget, and then applying for those you are qualified.

-Many forms of financial assistance are available through the USF Office of University Scholarships and Financial Aid Services.
 In addition, the College of Nursing awards specific scholarships to current admitted students by way of grants and endowed funding.
 The most important thing to remember is that the college will email you directly when funds are available through your USF Health email account only.
 Do not miss out on important opportunities by maintaining your email account daily.

 While there is no separate Financial Aid office within the College of Nursing, we have compiled a listing of information that may be helpful as you begin your search.